Small Business Loan Rates for October 2023

 Fee: 0% to 3%

 Credit: Good to excellent preferred.
 All types considered.
-Business credit score also considered.
+It's worth noting that certain small business lenders, similar to credit score requirements, might also implement specific revenue prerequisites.

 No Prepayment Fees